-The purpose for the processing of the provided data is to validate the potential Digital Innovation Hubs (DIHs), to maintain an updated catalogue of DIHs and to create anonymized statistics of the DIHs represented in the catalogue, under the responsibility of the Head of the Unit “Compliance and Planning”, Directorate “Resources and Support”, Directorate-General for Communications Networks, Content and Technology, or the successor thereof, acting as the Controller.
+Purpose of the processing operation: the purpose for the processing of the provided data is to validate the potential Digital Innovation Hubs (DIHs), to maintain an updated catalogue of DIHs and to create statistics of the DIHs represented in the catalogue, under the responsibility of the Head of the Unit “Technologies and Systems for Digitising Industry”, Directorate “Artificial Intelligence and Digital Industry”, Directorate-General for Communications Networks, Content and Technology, or the successor thereof, acting as the Controller.

 Mandatory personal data fields: Contact Name and Contact Email address.

 Optional personal data fields (entered and deleted by users): Contact Phone.

 The DIH data, which may contain personal data such as name, email and telephone number of the main contact of the DIH, is shown on the online tool to other users.
 This information is considered essential for networking of the DIHs.

 - How long do we keep your personal data?